hiranumn/BackpropDemonstration/README.md

 # Step 3.1: Implementing `predict()`  [5 pts]
 The `predict()` function takes in a datapoint and uses the current weight matrices and bias terms to make a prediction.

-Let us first start by explaining the structure of a datapoint.
-We represent a datapoint as a 2-element dictionary.
-The first key `label` is mapped to a matrix for the true label, and the second key `features` is mapped to a 1 by d matrix representing the features for the datapoint.

 Given a feature vector *x*, your prediction should be
 ```